 - It is an approach that gains steam as the movie moves forward and gives the film's climax a powerful sense of the inevitable.

 - But having been here for a considerable length of time, it has struck me that as Shanghai steams ahead in the new millennium, it still remains inextricably linked with its near-forgotten past.

-get up (or pick up) steam
+- 1pick up (or get up) steam

 - Television star Thompson entered the race later than the other candidates and has yet to pick up the steam on the campaign.